VEZY/PlantGeom.jl/README.md

 - [ ] Fix the OPF writer: follow nodes are placed as siblings not children.
 - [ ] Make it compatible with <https://github.com/JuliaGeometry/GeometryBasics.jl>
 - [ ] Compute the vertex normals properly when writting the OPF to disk
+- [ ] Use the MakieCore package instead of Makie.jl to avoid the heavy dependencies of Makie.jl